RDU - LON

 KAYAK’s top tips for finding a cheap flight from Raleigh to London

-• Looking for a cheap flight from London to Raleigh?
-25% of our users found flights on this route for £504 or less round-trip.
+• Looking for a cheap flight from Raleigh to London?
+25% of our users found flights on this route for £520 or less one-way and £641 or less round-trip.

 • If you’re driving yourself to Raleigh-Durham International Airport (RDU), there are plenty of options to park your car.
 Their offsite economy lots let you park for just about $7 per day and they offer free shuttle service to the airport.
 Their top-of-the-line option is their Premier Lot, which offers covered spaces that are just a few steps from the terminal building.
 The cost for this parking service is around $22 per day.